 - Recruit and develop knowledgeable faculty dedicated to excellence in teaching.

 - Encourage relevant scholarly activities, consulting and research.

 Dr. Edward W. Chandler, Dr. Eric Durant, Dr. Larry Fennigkoh, Dr. Ronald Gerrits, Dr. Robert Hasker, Dr. Russell Meier, Dr. Walter Schilling, Dr. Robert A. Strangeway, Dr. Christopher Taylor, Dr. Jay Urbain, Dr. Stephen Williams

 Dr. Icaro dos Santos, Dr. Steven Holland, Dr. Olga Imas, Dr. Timothy Johnson, Dr. Richard Kelnhofer, Dr. Jeffrey LaMack, Dr. Joerg Mossbrucker, Dr. Cory Prust, Dr. Derek Riley, Dr. Sheila Ross, Dr. Darrin Rothe, Dr. Charles Tritt, Dr. Jay Wierer

-Dr. Jennifer Bonniwell, Dr. Joshua Carl, Dr. Brad Dennis, Dr. Adam Livingston, Dr. Jonathon Magana, Dr. Ronald Nowling, Dr. Deborah Varnell, Dr. Luke Weber, Dr. Kerry Widder, Dr. Josiah Yoder
+Dr. Jennifer Bonniwell, Dr. Joshua Carl, Dr. Brad Dennis, Dr. Adam Livingston, Dr. Jonathon Magana, Dr. Ronald Nowling, Deborah Varnell, Dr. Luke Weber, Dr. Kerry Widder, Dr. Josiah Yoder

 Dr. Kishore Acharya, William Barnekow, Dr. John Brauer, Dr. Steven Fredette, Dr. Nancy Schlick, Dr. Thomas J. Swiontek, Dr. Gerald Thomas, Dr. Robert Turney